 Metric Name Metric Description Metric Collected for These Platforms

-averageReadTime The average amount of time (millisecond) for a disk read to Linux® ^a
+average DecedTime The average amount of time (millisecond) for a disk read to complete.
+Linux® ^a

-averageneauriille complete.
-Solaris® ^b
+averageReadTime Solaris® ^b

 The average amount of time (millisecond) for a disk transfer, either read or write.
 AIX® ^c

-either read or write.
 HP-UX ^d

 averageTransferTime Linux

 Solaris®

 Windows®

-avoragoWritoTimo The average amount of time (millisecond) for a disk write to complete.
-Linux ^e
+14/ - The average amount of time (millisecond) for a disk write to Linux ^e

-averageWriteTime Solaris ^f
+averageWriteTime complete.
+Solaris ^f

 The volume of data read from the filesystem (kilobyte/second).
 AIX

 bytesRead Linux

-Solaris
+bytesneau Solaris

 Windows

-The volume of data written to the filesystem (kilobyte/second).
+bytesWritten The volume of data written to the filesystem (kilobyte/second).
 AIX

-bytesWritten Linux
+Linux

 Solaris

 Windows

-capacityAvailable The amount of space available in the filesystem as a AIX

-percentage of the total space (percent).
-HP-UX

-Windows ^g